chenjh1988/LGSR/README.md

 # LGSR
-This is the code for our paper.
+This is the code for our paper: Joint Modeling of Local and Global Behavior Dynamics for Session-based Recommendation.
 We have implemented our methods in Tensorflow

 Here are two datasets we used in our paper.
 After downloaded the datasets, you can put them in the folder `datasets/`:
 - YOOCHOOSE: <http://2015.recsyschallenge.com/challenge.html>